Ancient Egyptian afterlife beliefs: Judgment of the dead

 To the ancient Egyptians, the judgment of the dead was the process that allowed the Egyptian gods to judge the worthiness of the souls of the deceased.
-Deeply rooted in the Egyptian belief of immortality, judgment was one of the most important parts of the journey through the afterlife.
+Deeply rooted in the Egyptian belief in immortality, judgment was one of the most important parts of the journey through the afterlife.
 As such, many variations of judgment scenes appear in the Egyptian afterlife texts.
 Each soul that entered the afterlife was handled individually during judgment.
-Once the deceased finished their journey through the underworld, they arrived at the Hall of Maat.
+When the deceased had completed their journey through the underworld, they arrived at the Hall of Maat.
 Here their purity would be the determining factor in whether they would be allowed to enter the Kingdom of Osiris.

 The deceased's first task was to correctly address each of the forty-two Assessors of Maat by name, while reciting the sins they did not commit during their lifetime.
 This process allowed the dead to demonstrate that they knew each of the judges’ names or Ren and established that they were pure, and free of sin.
 After confirming that they were sinless, the deceased was presented with the balance that was used to weigh their heart against the feather of Maat.
 Anubis was the god often seen administering this test.
 If the deceased's heart balanced with the feather of Maat, Thoth would record the result and they would be presented to Osiris, who admitted them into the Sekhet-Aaru.
 However, if their heart was heavier than the feather, it was to be devoured by the Goddess Ammit, permanently destroying the soul of the deceased, ceasing to exist.

+Lake of fire

+Fiery rivers and lakes in the underworld are mentioned in works such as the Coffin Texts and the Book of the Dead.
+Around their edges sit flaming braziers or baboons.
+Ra would pass through this lake on his journey through the Duat, renewing his boat.
+Chapter 126 of the Book of the Dead is associated with this vignette and the text is addressed to the "four baboons who sit in the prow of the Barque of Re."
+The lake was one of the dangers encountered on the journey through the Duat and had a dual nature.
+The baboons who guarded the pool were a force that could refresh and protect the deceased if they knew the correct recitation or destroy them if they did not.
+In the 21st Dynasty, human figures are depicted within the lakes.
+These represent enemies of the king or gods and their inclusion within the pools ensures their permanent destruction.
+In this way, the deceased could avoid meeting a similar fate, and be victorious over the forces of chaos like Ra.
+Am-heh, whose name means "devourer of millions" or "eater of eternity", is a hunting dog headed god from the underworld who lived in a lake of fire.